json-schema-form/angular-schema-form/docs/index.md

 **Angular Schema Form is undergoing a refactoring and the "bootstrap decorator", i.e. the part with all the HTML has been moved to [github.com/Textalk/angular-schema-form-bootstrap](https://github.com/Textalk/angular-schema-form-bootstrap).**

-The documentation below, especially form options is therefore somwhat bootstrap decorator specific.
+The documentation below, especially form options is therefore somewhat bootstrap decorator specific.
 The docs is undergoing updating.